JI1IN/Task-Tracker/README.md

 # Task Tracker

 Task Tracker is a simple Python program to manage your to-do tasks.
 It allows you to add, remove, and mark tasks as done.
 You can also view tasks and sort them by their due date.
+More features may be added in the future.

 ## Features